AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

+##### Note: Pressing the 'up arrow' key on your keyboard restores the previous input into the command box, which can come in handy for certain commands!

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.